ttinoco/PFNET/python/docs/problems.rst

 Switched shunt susceptance regularization
 -----------------------------------------

-This function is of type :data:`FUNC_TYPE_REG_SUSC <pfnet.FUNC_TYPE_REG_SUSC>`.
+This function has type :data:`FUNC_TYPE_REG_SUSC <pfnet.FUNC_TYPE_REG_SUSC>`.
 It penalizes deviations of susceptances of switched shunt devices from their initial value.
 It is defined by the expression

 .. math::